coderamen666/srd-v3.5-md/spells/spells-a-b.md

 This spell conjures a field of rubbery black tentacles, each 10 feet long.
-These waving members seem to spring forth from the earth, floor, or whatever surface is underfoot---including water.
+These waving members seem to spring forth from the earth, floor, or whatever surface is underfoot—including water.
 They grasp and entwine around creatures that enter the area, holding them fast and crushing them with great strength.

 Every creature within the area of the spell must make a grapple check, opposed by the grapple check of the tentacles.
 Treat the tentacles